tipper-truong/Nutrifit/README.md

 # Nutrifit
 CS 175 Final Project: Tipper Truong

-An Android Application that let's users search for healthy recipes while also tracking their workout activities to lose or gain weight
+Nutrifit is an Android Application where users are able to easily search and swipe through healthy recipes while also track their workout activities to help them reach their fitness goals